jordanbean-msft/b2c-with-custom-claim/README.md

 We also want to scan all incoming traffic to the backend applications for potential attacks, so we can direct traffic through an [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) with [Web Application Firewall (WAF)](https://docs.microsoft.com/en-us/azure/web-application-firewall/).

+[Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) can be linked up to your policies to track usage & debug errors in the user journey.

 Additionally, we can **back-populate** all existing users from the original identity provider using the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/) & our B2C tenant.

 Finally, the demo web app will display the all the ID token (using [hybrid flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc)) claims as key/value pairs in a table to show the fact that the custom claims comes through.
 The application can then use this claim to make authorization decisions on a per-user basis.